 - declutter the UI in order to make the onboarding process easier

-- reduce the amount of social network link available
+- reduce the number of social network links available

 - provide evergreen articles for new store owners on how to improve their stores